Academic Calendar 2025/26

 SOWK 730 Practicum and Advanced Direct Practice Seminar (offered as SOWK 730A and 730B) 9

-Upon admission to the Foundational stream of the MSW program, students will be required to take the undergraduate courses listed below, to fulfill the qualifying requirements of the program.
+Upon admission to the Foundational stream of the MSW program, students will take the undergraduate Social Work courses listed below.

-After successfully completing the required undergraduate courses (listed below), students in the Foundational stream may continue on to the 700-level courses (listed above).
-Foundational students are expected to complete their qualifying courses within one year.
-The program is designed to be completed in one year (three semesters) of full-time study (five courses per semester), followed by two years of MSW course work.
+After successfully completing the required undergraduate courses, students in the Foundational stream will continue on to the 700-level courses listed above.
+Foundational students are expected to complete their qualifying courses within three semesters of full-time study (five courses per semester), followed by five semesters of MSW courses.

 Course Title Credits